ualibraries/tess-ops-lcu/README.md

 is configured to watch for master-branch commits and automatically update and publish the documentation.

-For questions and comments, please contact:
+For inquiries and comments, please contact:

 Mike Simpson
 Associate Director, Technology Strategy & Services